 Using a Twitter analytics tool

-Twitter reports analyzing anything contained in a tweet.
-Tweet Binder allows you to track any hashtag, term or account, even a combination of any of them.
-To sump up, our search can be a:
+Twitter reports allows to analyze anything contained in a tweet.
+Tweet Binder allows you to track any hashtag, term, or account, even a combination of any of them.

 - Hashtag: #MakeNarniaGreatAgain

 All those things can be inside a tweet and we can get analytics for them.
 Getting analytics from hashtags is the most common one.
 Hashtags are used in campaigns, events, TV Shows, etc.

 However, it is important to know that we can get Twitter stats out of anything contained in a tweet.
 It is really useful, for example, if you want to analyze a specific topic or you need to avoid one hashtag (under your own analysis).

 Thanks for reading before the end.
 To sum up, now you know what owned Twitter metrics are available to you and how they can inform the creative and content decisions.

 In addition to that you know that you can go beyond the native stats and gather more data with other free tools out there.